obedtandadjaja/identitas/README.md

 # identitas
 Using OpenCV and image recognition to parse data and validate Indonesian identification cards

-There are multiple challenges in achieving this desired results:
+There are multiple challenges in achieving the desired result:

 1. Detect where the card is
 1. Crop the original picture to just the card